gmdfalk/dotfiles/README.md

 # dotfiles

 Modular cross-platform multi-host configuration files managed with [rcm](https://github.com/thoughtbot/rcm).

+## About
-I use these with OSX, (Arch-)Linux and Cygwin under Windows 10.
+I use these dotfiles on all my machines running OSX, (Arch-)Linux and Windows 7/10 (w/ Cygwin64).
+They are very vim-centric and try to use the solarized dark theme wherever possible.

 ## Quick intro to rcm